bijancn/bcn_scripts/packages_to_install.md

 skype
 --------------------------------------------------------------------------------
 http://www.skype.com/en/download-skype/skype-for-linux/
-The one in the repositories is even more broken
+The one in the repositories used to be more broken
+In Ubuntu 14.04 you get skype 4.3 now which looks better

 git
 --------------------------------------------------------------------------------